Auquan/auquantoolbox/backtester/README.md

 * AuquanDataSource - Data from US stock database of 500 biggest stocks maintained by Auquan.

 ## InstrumentFeatures ##
 A Feature for the instrument.
+Full list of features is available [here]().

 ## MarketFeatures ##
-A Feature for the market
+A Feature for the market.
+Full list of features is available [here]().

 ## ExecutionSystem ##
-Takes a prediction value and converts it into possible positions to be taken for each type of instrument.
-It takes into account current positions and confidence factor of the prediction.
+Takes a prediction value and converts it into possible trades for each instrument.
+It takes into account current positions, risk limits, current capital and confidence factor of the prediction.
+Current choices are:

+* Simple Execution System
+* Pair Execution System

 ## OrderPlacer ##
 Manages placing and confirming of orders.